Sheepheerd/bblf202/main.typ

 = Project Design / Methodology

 == Hardware Design
 Students are provided with a kit to build their robot.
 Students will be able to attend *_Robo-Nights_* which will walk them through how to develop a specific iteration of the kit.
-This will provide students with a baseline to go from, no matter where they are in the project.
+This will provide students with a baseline to build from, no matter where they are in the project.

 == Software and Control
 The microcontrollers of the robots will be programmed by the students.
 Visual demonstrations will be provided during the *_Robo-Nights_*.
-Demonstration code will be provided for students to become familier with serial communication.
+Demonstration code will be provided for students to become familiar with serial communication.
 Students will be expected to code:
 - IR sensing and data collection (Vision)
 - Motors (Movement)
-- Communication with microcontroller and externals (Connecting Vision with Movement)
+- Communication with the microcontroller and external devices (Connecting Vision with Movement)

 == Evaluation Plan
-Student's performance will be evaluated based on their ability to design, build, and program a functional line-following robot.
+Students performance will be evaluated based on their ability to design, build, and program a functional line-following robot.
 Close to the end of the semester, students will be permitted to enter their robot into a competition to compete against other student's robots.
 The end goal is not to see who is the winner, but for students to analyze the other created robots and their techniques.
 The competition will be evaluated based on:
 - Robot correctly following line
 - The speed of the robot and it's control

 = The Line
-The Line will be black duck tape on a white ground.
+The Line will be black duct tape on a white ground.
 - 1.88 in

 = Resources